-The benefits of partnerships are numerous and much research exists in the area of parent engagement.
+The benefits of partnerships are numerous.
+A plethora of research exists about parent engagement.
 Parent engagement in a child's education results in:

-- Improved school attendance; - Fewer antisocial behaviors; - A decrease in alcohol use and violent behavior; - Greater self-confidence, a more positive attitude about school, and betterperformance in school; - Higher grade point averages and better scores on standardized testing; - Participation in more challenging school programs and more regular completion of homework; - Better transitions, higher quality work, and the development of more realistic future plans for high school students; and - Higher graduation rates and increased participation in postsecondary educational programs.
+- Improved school attendance; - Fewer antisocial behaviors; - A decrease in alcohol use and violent behavior; - Greater self-confidence, a more positive attitude about school, and better performance in school; - Higher grade point averages and better scores on standardized testing; - Participation in more challenging school programs and more regular completion of homework; - Better transitions, higher quality work, and the development of more realistic future plans for high school students; and - Higher graduation rates and increased participation in postsecondary educational programs.